rien333/numbersense-vae/thesis/README.md

     its own particular representation of the data distribution.
-Given their ability to infer the underlying stochastic representation of the data, i.e. perform in autonomous feature determination, *Varitional Autoencoders* (VAEs) seem fit to tackle this problem ([**section x.x**](#vae) details their precise working).
-Moreover, VAEs are trained in an unsupervised manner similar to how, given appropriate circumstances, visual numoristy abilities are implictly learned skills that emerge without "labeled data".
+Given their ability to infer the underlying stochastic representation of the data, i.e. perform in autonomous feature determination, *Variational Autoencoders* (VAEs) seem fit to tackle this problem ([**section x.x**](#vae) details their precise working).
+Moreover, VAEs are trained in an unsupervised manner similar to how, given appropriate circumstances, visual numerosity abilities are
+    implicitly learned skills that emerge without "labeled data".
     Another interesting aspect of VAEs is their relatively interpretable and overseeable learned feature space, which might tell something about how it deals with visual numerosity, and thus allows us to evaluate the properties of the VAE's encoding against biological data.

-Unfortunately, no dataset fit for visual numerosity estimation task similair to Stoianov and Zorzi (2012) satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are hard to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered
+Unfortunately, no dataset fit for visual numerosity estimation task similar to Stoianov and Zorzi (2012) satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are hard to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered